 Food Lifeline is a member of Feeding America, the country’s fourth largest non-profit organization, and the national leader in hunger relief.
 This allows us to leverage the resources of more than 200 food banks across the country, taking advantage of hunger-ending best practices, sharing relationships with national food brands, and sharing food surpluses from sister agencies throughout the country.

 In 2011, Food Lifeline joined with Second Harvest Food Bank of the Inland Northwest to form Feeding Washington, a separate non-profit organization.
 Working closely with Washington’s agricultural community, Feeding Washington sources “unmarketable” produce on a statewide scale and helps supply its members with a greater quantity, variety, quality, and regularity of food donations at the lowest cost.
-Last year, Feeding Washington rescued more than 42.3 million pounds of fresh produce.
+Last year, Feeding Washington sourced more than 42.3 million pounds of fresh produce.